-As a condition of approval of our PMA, we must conduct a Post-Approval Study evaluating the sensitivity of physicians in diagnosing melanomas and high-grade lesions and the false positive rate after using MelaFind\.
+As a condition of approval of our PMA, we must conduct a Post-Approval Study evaluating the sensitivity of physicians in diagnosing melanomas and high-grade lesions and the false positive rate after using MelaFind.
 Conducting this Post-Approval Study is costly and time consuming.

 We are required to submit to the FDA progress reports on this study for every six months during the first two years and annually thereafter.
-The first progress report was submitted to the FDA in February 2013 and the second was submitted on August 8, 2013.
+The first progress report was submitted to the FDA in February 2013.
 If the FDA has questions on the data provided in a progress report, or believes the data are incomplete or insufficient, the agency may request additional information, including through a deficiency letter.
-For example, on October 17, 2013, the FDA sent us a letter stating that the information in our August 8, 2013 progress report was inadequate to allow the agency to complete its review and therefore the FDA asked for additional information.
-The letter requests a response within 30 days.
 The FDA may seek the advice of advisory panels of outside experts when considering the initiation or progress of post-approval studies.
 If we have not met the study milestones or timeline specified in the study protocol, we must provide a rationale to the FDA in our progress reports.
 If a change in the study milestones or timeline could significantly affect the outcome of the Post-Approval Study, we will need to submit that revision for the agency's review and approval.
 We will need to update MelaFind®'s labeling with the results from this study, including any positive or negative results.